Last modified: 2015-09-24

 Cueselement be before any clusters, so that the client can seek to a point in the data that has not yet been downloaded in a single seek operation.
 Ref: a tool that will put the

 TimecodeScaleelement SHOULD be set to a default of 1.000.000 nanoseconds.

-When enabled, the VP8 encoder will at its discretion inject a new frame -- the alternate reference (AR) -- into the output prior to the frame that depends on it.
+When enabled, the VP8 and VP9 encoders will at their discretion inject a new frame -- an alternate reference (AR) frame -- into the output, prior to the frame that depends on it.
 There will be at MOST 1 frame added between I/P-frames.
 The dependent frame (D) will always be a P-frame.
 The AR will be marked with the invisible flag by the codec SDK.
 This frame MUST be decoded before D, but will produce no output on its own.

 Ideally the AR's timestamp should be as close as possible to frame D-1 to allow the decoder as much time as possible to decode AR before needing to display D.

 Cueselement is not at the beginning of the file its retrieval should be deferred to allow playback to start as soon as possible.